concordia-dcart/CART210-glossary/keywords/immersion.md

 In human-computer interaction, immersion is typically synonymous with flow theory of Csikszentmihalyi[^ebersbach04immersion] in that users are completely absorbed in an experience since it is so well designed and so captivating.

 [^ebersbach01immersion]: Crary, Jonathan.
-"Géricault, the Panorama, and Sites of Reality in the Early Nineteenth Century." *Grey Room*, no. 9 (2002): 7-8.
+2002.
+"Géricault, the Panorama, and Sites of Reality in the Early Nineteenth Century." *Grey Room*, no. 9: 7–8.
-[^ebersbach02immersion]: Murray, Janet H. 1997.
-Hamlet on the Holodeck: The Future of Narrative in Cyberspace.
+[^ebersbach02immersion]: Murray, Janet H. 1997. *Hamlet on the Holodeck: The Future of Narrative in Cyberspace*.
 Cambridge, MA: MIT Press, 97.
 [^ebersbach03immersion]:  Slater, Mel, and Sylvia Wilbur.
 1997.
-"A Framework for Immersive Virtual Environments (FIVE): Speculations on the Role of Presence in Virtual Environments."
-Presence: Teleoperators and Virtual Environments 6 (6): 603–16.
+"A Framework for Immersive Virtual Environments (FIVE): Speculations on the Role of Presence in Virtual Environments." *Presence: Teleoperators and Virtual Environments* 6 (6): 603–16.
 [^ebersbach04immersion]:  Csíkszentmihályi, Mihály.
-1990.
-Flow: The Psychology of Optimal Experience.
-New York: Harper & Row, 4.
+1990. *Flow: The Psychology of Optimal Experience*.
+New York: Harper & Row.

 ![Immersion](images/immersion-hubert.png)